SkelegonDK/ElevenTools/README.md

 ## Ollama Setup

-ElevenTools integrates with Ollama for local language model processing.
+ElevenTools integrates with Ollama for local language model processing, including phonetics.
 To use this feature, you need to install Ollama and download the appropriate model:

 1. Install Ollama:
    - For macOS and Linux: